Manage Dry Bedroom Air This Winter

 Why do you wake up with a sore throat or feeling stuffy?

 Too little humidity isn’t good for sleep either.
 Cold air holds less moisture than warm air.
-Air that is dry can lead irritated nasal passages, sneezing, coughing, itchy throat and may even increase suffering from colds and other viruses.
+Air that is dry can lead to irritated nasal passages, sneezing, coughing, itchy throat and may even increase suffering from colds and other viruses.
 This in turn can lead to more snoring and makes sleeping difficult.

 How to prevent dry air in the bedroom